magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-path-in-harmony.md

 deeply again, and then re-establish your attention on the breath.
 Just keep going like this.
 When this has happened many times you will become adept at it.
 The mind will let go of all external manifestations.
-External impressions will not reach the mind. will be firmly established.
+External impressions will not reach the mind.
+Sati will be firmly established.

 As the mind becomes more refined, so does the breath.
 Feelings will